shipshapecode/tether/docs/intro.md

 ------------

 Please contribute!
-Tether is developed in Coffeescript, but if that's problematic for you, feel free to submit pull requests which just change the javascript files, we can adapt them as needed.
+Tether is developed in Coffeescript, but if that's problematic for you, feel free to submit pull requests which just change the JavaScript files, we can adapt them as needed.

 To build Tether, you need: